 A long time ago, I published a collection of poems for an exhibition of works by the artist Gabrielle Quinn.
 The main long poem accompanying Quinn’s artwork—written at the height of youth, inexperience, and blissful naivety—can be found here.
 Over the years, I have written a number of other poems, which have always remained, for good or bad, in that ubiquitous drawer.
-These have been polished over the years and will no doubt continue to be polished in the future.
-I present them below as they are now (March 2019) in order to momentarily stop the editing process.
+In past versions of this website, I simply presented them below in order to give them some fresh air.
+But a number of commentators pointed out that they might be worth publishing.
+Having now sought the advice of a couple of professional award-winning poets, I concluded that they should indeed stay, not in the drawer because that still implies hope, but most simply, once again, on this website in PDF format.
+The rationale for such a decision was a simple one: to master the craft of poetry takes time and having dedicated my life to writing philosophy, the time dedicated to poetry is simply too slim to do it justice.
+It is thus without regret and a renewed sense of freedom that I upload them below.
+They are what they are and I’m happy with that.
 Any previous versions found online should simply be discarded without hesitation and with my wholehearted thanks.